bcraig-13/bcraig-portolio/README.md

 ## NAME

-*Brandon Craig
+Brandon Craig

 ## DESCRIPTION

-*This site is my portfolio.
+This site is my portfolio.
+I've provided links to <a href="http://localhost:52330/bcraig-portolio/index.html" target="_blank">projects</a> I've worked on, my
+<a href="https://www.linkedin.com/in/brandon-craig-4735b7203/" target="_blank">linkedin</a> profile, and my <a href="https://github.com/bcraig-13" target="_blank">GitHub</a> page.

 ## USAGE